klees/ILIAS/docs/documentation/input-processing.md

 constraint and transformation.
 If common usage patterns of the basic building blocks emerge, they could very well get their own constructor on the factory to be available more simple.
-Also there might be other forms of syntactic sugar that could be poured over the basic building blocks to make the usage nicer.
+Also there might be other forms of syntactic sugar that could be poured over the basic building blocks to make the usage nicer, e.g. allowing simple lists of transformations instead of `inSeries` in appropriate places.

 The example from the showcase above than could look like this: